GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 #### Domain registrar DNSSEC support

 Some domain registrars do not support DNSSEC, or only support DNSSEC for domains served from their own name servers.
-If you can’t find [specific instructions][9] below for the domain registrar or reseller, check the [ICANN list][10] of DNSSEC-capable domain registrars.
+If you can’t find [specific instructions][specific] below for the domain registrar or reseller, check the [ICANN list][10] of DNSSEC-capable domain registrars.
 Domain registrars may only support DNSSEC for some top-level domains (TLDs).

-[9]: #domain-registrar-specific-instructions
+[specific]: #domain-registrar-specific-instructions
 [10]: https://www.icann.org/resources/pages/deployment-2012-02-25-en

 If DNSSEC is supported by the TLD of your domain, but your domain registrar does